Parking Rules and Regulations

 - The non-refundable registration fee is as follows:

-- Parking Fees for Students enrolled in: The University of Dallas' Graduate School of Management (GSM) and the University
+- Parking Fees for Students enrolled in the University of Dallas’ Satish and Yasmin

 - The University is unable to provide "close-in" parking for all vehicles.
 Purchasing